-The Directors' salary (and that of the Principal) was subject to the same inflationary increase as other College staff and there were no performance related elements in 2022-23.
+The Directors' salaries (including that of the Principal) were subject to the same inflationary increase as other College staff and there were no performance related elements in 2023-24.
 This policy was agreed by these two individuals in their roles as directors of the company and shareholders.
 The directors did not receive any other taxable or non taxable benefits from the company.